SurveyMonkey/public_api_docs/includes/_overview.md

 ###OLD Authentication

 <aside class="notice">We've updated our authentication flow and are no longer using Mashery.
 If you are [register a new app](https://developer.surveymonkey.com/apps/) or refreshing credentials for an existing app you should follow the [new flow](#NEW-Authentication).
-Existing authentication credentials will continue to work as outlined below.</aside>
+Existing authentication credentials will continue to work.</aside>

+All code examples in our documentation assume use of our [NEW Authentication](#NEW-Authentication).
+If you're using our OLD Authentication, you'll need to pass your API key with each call like so:

+`curl -i -X GET -H "Authorization:bearer YOUR_ACCESS_TOKEN" -H "Content-Type": "application/json" https://api.surveymonkey.net/v3/users/me?api_key=YOUR_API_KEY`

 ####Step 1: Direct user to SurveyMonkey's OAuth authorization page